 Preparation of manuscript

-Manuscripts written in English or Korean are acceptable.
-Manuscripts should include the cover letter, title page, abstract, key words, manuscript body, acknowledgements, references, tables and figures in order.
+Manuscripts written in English are accepted.
+Manuscripts should include a cover letter, title page, abstract, key words, manuscript body, acknowledgements, references, tables and figures in order.
 All part of the manuscript, except tables, must be double-spaced with A4 size of paper with a 12-pt size.
 Manuscript pages must be numbered consecutively, beginning with the title page, and the line numbers should be assigned in all pages.
 The text should be a single column format with 2.5 cm margins on the top, bottom, right and left.

 1. Cover letter

 You should supply an approximately one-page cover letter that: